SaramCodes/School-Management-System/README.md

 I still have to make the views for the student.
 I have yet to make the views for the Roll Calls.
 I will be updating the full project in about a week.

+## To Run The Program:

+First use a virtual environment and install everything listed in requirements.txt.
+The admin email is : "admin@company.com" and the password is: "aaaa1111".

+If however you wish to start fresh, just delete the db.sqlite3 file.
+Then run manage.py migrate and you'll be on your way.
+However, please note that the program will not work if you delete the migraions.
+Don't delete the migrations (you can delete the ones ending with .pyc though).
+I'm sure there's a workaround but seeing my models.py files and going through the trouble of changing them is kinda too scary atm.
+T_T

 Feel free to use it any way you like! :D